“Standin on a corner in Winslow, Arizona, such a fine sight to see – It’s a girl my Lord in a flatbed Ford slowin’ down to take a look at me …”

 However, by 1957, railroad travel had all but stopped, and the beautiful La Posada Hotel was closed.
 Two years later, all of its museum-quality furnishings were auctioned off.
 In the early 1960s, much of the building was gutted and transformed into the Santa Fe Railroad offices.
 The La Posada wasn’t the only business that suffered during these years.
 Until the 1960s, Winslow was the largest town in northern Arizona.
 But life began to slow down in Winslow, and when I-40 bypassed the town in the 1970s, tourism died, and businesses began to close their doors.

-At the time the Eagles came out with their first hit single, “Take it Easy” in 1972, the verse “standing on a corner in Winslow, Arizona,” put the town on the national map of consciousness, but Winslow’s downtown was frozen in time.
+When the Eagles came out with their first hit single, “Take it Easy,” in 1972, the verse “standing on a corner in Winslow, Arizona,” put the town on the national map of consciousness, but Winslow’s downtown was frozen in time.

 However, when the railroad announced plans to move out of Winslow for good in 1994 and the La Pasada was scheduled for demolition, the town gathered up and went to work.
 First on the list of items was to save the old hotel, which they did.
 The second was the restoration of Winslow’s downtown historic district, which continues to this day.